False Claims Act

 Falsifying Timesheets for DEI Requirements

-The Hierarchy submits timesheets to the Urban Affairs Coalition but omits the name of the Caucasian laborer, so that the work is recorded under federal grants as being performed by Black workers from “The Hierarchy.”
-This loophole allows them to meet Diversity, Equity, and Inclusion (DEI) goals while the laborer does not receive 1099 forms.
+The Hierarchy submits timesheets to the Urban Affairs Coalition omitting the name of the Caucasian laborer so that the work is recorded under federal grants as being performed by Black workers from “The Hierarchy.”
+This loophole allows UAC to meet Diversity, Equity, and Inclusion (DEI) goals while the laborer does not receive W2 or 1099 forms.

-UAC C-Suite management is aware that The Hierarchy has been inflating timesheet hours.
-Latoison rounds up hours to the largest full hour whenever the minutes worked exceed seven.
-This practice has led to an estimated $81,000 in unjust enrichment.
-Additionally, The Hierarchy stole overtime pay to benefit his company, justifying it as reparations.
+UAC C-Suite management was aware that The Hierarchy intentionally inflates timesheet hours.
+Latoison rounds time increments up to the nearest full hour.
+In May 2023, UAC Management was informed that The Hierarchy was misappropriating overtime pay to benefit his company, justifying the act as a form of reparations.

-The construction contracts report gross pay on grants as an uncalculated number.
+The construction contract gross pay reported on grants is an uncalculated number.

-Here is an excerpt from the email that Latoison claims he sent to UAC EDP C-Suite management and his wife’s Gmail account (using personal email for government contracts is prohibited).
+Here is an excerpt from the email that Latoison claims he sent to the UAC EDP C-Suite management and to his scapegoat wife’s Gmail account.

 I’m going to send an email out to EDP concerning the changes you’ve made to their RDB’s.